Kaohsiung: Circular Light Rail

 The Circular Light Rail Line (also known as the Kaohsiung LRT, Kaohsiung Tram) for Kaohsiung City is a light rail line.
 Construction of Phase 1, known as the Waterside Light Rail began in June 2013 and is in full operation since September 2017.
 To combat air pollution, usage of the light rail, as well as buses, was made free of charge for electronic ticket holders from December to February, when air pollution is at its peak.

 Railway

-The city is served by the Taiwan Railways Administration's Western Line and Pingtung Line.
+The city is served by the Taiwan Railway's Western Line and Pingtung Line.
 Kaohsiung Main Station is an underground station, replacing the old ground level station.

 High Speed Railway

 Since 2007, Taiwan High Speed Rail has served Kaohsiung via Zuoying HSR station.
 On January 4, 2023, the Pingtung HSR extension was approved by Premier Su Zhenchang, and the High Speed Rail extension was confirmed to bypass central Kaohsiung City and Kaohsiung Main Station.